Mladá Boleslav

 Mladá Boleslav (/cs/; Jungbunzlau) is a city in the Central Bohemian Region of the Czech Republic.
-It has about 47,000 inhabitants.
+It has about 48,000 inhabitants.
 It lies on the left bank of the Jizera River.

 Mladá Boleslav is the second most populated city in the region.
 It is a major centre of the Czech automotive industry thanks to the Škoda Auto company and therefore the centre of Czech industry as a whole.
+The city is also a centre of technical education, represented by Škoda Auto University and Secondary Industrial School.

-The city was named after Duke Boleslaus II, who founded a gord here.
+Mladá Boleslav was named after Duke Boleslaus II, who founded a gord here.
 The historic city centre is well preserved and is protected as an urban monument zone.
+The main historic landmark of the city is the Mladá Boleslav Castle.